sergio-hcsoft/fragile-1/docsrc/source/resources/function_minimization.rst

-This signifficantly increases the performance of the algorithm at the expense of using more computational resources.
+This significantly increases the performance of the algorithm at the expense of using more computational resources.

 Defining a new problem using a ``Function``